-An all-flash array (AFA), also known as a solid-state storage disk system or a solid-state array, is an external storage array that uses only flash media for persistent storage.
-Flash memory is used in place of the spinning hard disk drives (HDDs) that have long been associated with networked storage systems.
+An all-flash array (AFA), also known as a solid-state storage disk system or a solid-state array, is an external storage array that supports only flash media for persistent storage.
+In an AFA, flash memory is used in place of the spinning HDDs that traditionally are associated with networked storage systems.

 All-flash array design: Retrofit or purpose-built

-Other vendors sell purpose-built systems designed natively from the ground up to only support flash.
-These models also embed a broad range of software-defined storage features to manage data on the array.
+Other vendors sell purpose-built systems natively designed from the ground up to only support flash.
+An all-flash model also embeds a range of software-defined storage features to manage data.

 This article is part of

-As with its disk-based counterpart, an all-flash array provides shared storage in a storage area network or network-attached storage environment.
+As with its disk-based counterpart, an all-flash array provides shared storage in a SAN or NAS environment.

 How an all-flash array differs from disk

 Flash memory, which has no moving parts, is a type of nonvolatile memory (NVM) that can be erased and reprogrammed in units of memory called blocks.
-It is a variation of erasable programmable read-only memory (EEPROM), which got its name because the memory blocks can be erased with a single action, or flash.
-A flash array can transfer data to and from solid-state drives (SSDs) much faster than electromechanical disk drives.
+It is a variation of erasable programmable read-only memory that got its name because the memory blocks can be erased with a single action, or flash.
+A flash array can transfer data to and from SSDs much faster than electromechanical disk drives.

 The advantage of an all-flash array, relative to disk-based storage, is full bandwidth performance and lower latency when business applications make a query to read the data.
 The flash memory in an AFA typically comes in the form of SSDs, which are similar in design to an integrated circuit.

-Flash is more expensive than spinning disk, but the development of multi-level cell (MLC) flash, triple-level cell (TLC), NAND flash and 3D NAND flash has lowered the cost of ownership.
+Flash is more expensive than spinning disk, but the development of multi-level cell (MLC) flash, triple-level cell (TLC) flash, NAND flash and 3D NAND flash has lowered the cost of ownership.
 These technologies enable greater flash density without the cost involved in shrinking NAND cells.

 MLC flash is slower and less durable than single-level cell (SLC) flash, but companies have developed software that improves its wear level to make MLC acceptable for enterprise applications.
-SLC flash remains the choice for applications with the highest input/output requirements and is also widely used by public cloud providers.
-However, TLC flash reduces the price more than MLC; although, it also comes with performance and durability tradeoffs that can be mitigated with software.
+SLC flash remains the choice for applications with the highest I/O requirements and is also widely used by public cloud providers.
+However, TLC flash reduces the cost more than MLC, though it also comes with performance and durability tradeoffs that can be mitigated with software.